VincenzoImp/bigbrotr.com/src/content/docs/guides/getting-started.md

 ## 1. Clone the Repository

-Download the BigBrotr project to your local machine:
+Download the BigBrotr repository to your local machine:

 ```bash
 git clone https://github.com/VincenzoImp/bigbrotr.git